 In order to preserve the credit capacity of each of New Hillenbrand and Original Hillenbrand to perform its obligations under the judgment sharing agreement described below under "- Judgment Sharing Agreement," the distribution agreement will impose certain restrictive covenants on New Hillenbrand and Original Hillenbrand.
 Specifically, the distribution agreement will provide that, until the occurrence of an Agreed Termination Event (as described below), New Hillenbrand and its subsidiaries will not:

-- incur indebtedness to finance the payment of any extraordinary cash dividend on its outstanding capital stock or the repurchase of any outstanding shares of its capital stock; - in the case of New Hillenbrand, declare and pay regular quarterly cash dividends on the shares of New Hillenbrand common stock in excess of the \$0.1825 per share quarterly dividend that we initially expect to pay following the distribution; - make any acquisition outside its core area of business, defined to mean the manufacture or sale of funeral service products or any of New Hillenbrand's existing business lines or any other basic manufacturing or distribution business where it is reasonable to assume that New Hillenbrand's core competencies could add enterprise value; - incur indebtedness in excess of \$100 million to finance any acquisition in its core area of business without the receipt of an opinion from a qualified investment banker that the transaction is fair to New Hillenbrand's shareholders from a financial point of view; or - incur indebtedness to make an acquisition in its core area of business that either (1) causes New Hillenbrand's ratio, calculated as provided in the distribution agreement, of Pro Forma Consolidated Total Debt to Consolidated EBITDA (each as defined in the distribution agreement) to exceed 1.8x or (2) causes New Hillenbrand's credit rating by either Standard & Poor's Ratings Services or Moody's Investor Services to fall more than one category below its initial rating after giving effect to the distribution.
+incur indebtedness to finance the payment of any extraordinary cash dividend on its outstanding capital stock or the repurchase of any outstanding shares of its capital stock;

+- in the case of New Hillenbrand, declare and pay regular quarterly cash dividends on the shares of New Hillenbrand common stock in excess of the \$0.1825 per share quarterly dividend that we initially expect to pay following the distribution; - make any acquisition outside its core area of business, defined to mean the manufacture or sale of funeral service products or any of New Hillenbrand's existing business lines or any other basic manufacturing or distribution business where it is reasonable to assume that New Hillenbrand's core competencies could add enterprise value; - incur indebtedness in excess of \$100 million to finance any acquisition in its core area of business without the receipt of an opinion from a qualified investment banker that the transaction is fair to New Hillenbrand's shareholders from a financial point of view; or - incur indebtedness to make an acquisition in its core area of business that either (1) causes New Hillenbrand's ratio, calculated as provided in the distribution agreement, of Pro Forma Consolidated Total Debt to Consolidated EBITDA (each as defined in the distribution agreement) to exceed 1.8x or (2) causes New Hillenbrand's credit rating by either Standard & Poor's Ratings Services or Moody's Investor Services to fall more than one category below its initial rating after giving effect to the distribution.

 As used in the distribution agreement, "Agreed Termination Event" means the first to occur of (1) the full and complete satisfaction of a trial court judgment in the last pending antitrust litigation matter described under "Business and Properties - Legal Proceedings - Antitrust Litigation" (including any similar future litigation matter that is asserted against both us and Original Hillenbrand prior to the completion of the distribution and any other matter that is consolidated with any such existing or future matter) or the suspension of the execution of such judgment by the posting of a supersede as bond or (2) the settlement or voluntary dismissal of such last pending matter as to us and Original Hillenbrand.
 These restrictive covenants will terminate in the event that either Original Hillenbrand's or New Hillenbrand's funding obligations under the judgment sharing agreement terminate in accordance with the terms of that agreement.
-The distribution agreement will impose similar restrictions on Original Hillenbrand and its subsidiaries, except that the definition of core business will be appropriate for Original Hillenbrand and the debt to EBITDA ratio described in the last bullet point will be set to equate initially to a higher limitation on incurrence of indebtedness.
+The distribution agreement will impose similar restrictions on Original Hillenbrand and its subsidiaries, except that the definition of core business will be appropriate for Original Hillenbrand.